Diagnosis and Treatment of Biceps Tendon Tears at the Elbow in Wake County

 Your Raleigh Orthopaedic physician will discuss your symptoms and how the injury occurred, and then examine your elbow.
 During the physical examination, they will feel the front of your elbow, looking for a gap in the tendon.
 Your physician will test the supination strength of your forearm by asking you to rotate your forearm against resistance and compare it to the strength of your opposite, uninjured forearm.
 Imaging tests, such as an X-ray, ultrasound, or MRI may be ordered to create better images of soft tissues and rule out other problems that can cause elbow pain.

 To regain full strength and range of motion in the affected arm, surgery to reattach the tendon to the bone is necessary.
-If you are less active, older, or if the injury happens in your non-dominant arm, non-surgical treatment may be considered.
+If you are less active or older, or if the injury happens in your non-dominant arm, nonsurgical treatment may be considered.

-- Physical therapy.
-After pain subsides, your physician may recommend rehabilitation exercises to strengthen surrounding muscles.
+- Physical therapy: After the pain subsides, your physician may recommend rehabilitation exercises to strengthen the surrounding muscles.